About

 As a science software engineer, I maintain calibration software for both the Hubble and James Webb Space Telescopes.
-I also serve as the Hubble Calibration Pipeline Lead, ensuring that the entire Hubble archive remains precisely calibrated and ready for discovery.
+I also serve as the Hubble Calibration Pipeline Lead, ensuring that the hundreds of terabytes of Hubble data are constantly updated, calibrated, and ready for discovery.

 CV